-- -Hike only along marked routes. -Do not climb fences, use the stiles. - -Carry out all garbage (if you can carry it in, you can carry it out). - -Light cooking fires at official campsites only drench fires after use (better still, carry lightweight hiker's stove). - -Leave flowers and plants for others to enjoy. - -Never strip bark from trees. -Protect and do not disturb wildlife. - -Keep dogs on the leash on or near farmland.
+- -Hike only along marked routes. -Do not climb fences, use the stiles. - -Carry out all garbage (if you can carry it in, you can carry it out). -Light cooking fires at official campsites only drench fires after use (better still, carry lightweight hiker's stove). - -Leave flowers and plants for others to enjoy. - -Never strip bark from trees. -Protect and do not disturb wildlife. -Keep dogs on the leash on or near farmland. - -Walk around the edges of fields, not across them. - -Leave only your thanks and take nothing but photographs.